THANNAGA/Reset-Networks/README.md

 ## Discussion

 ### Classification performance
-We have shown that Reset networks can classify standard computer vision datasets such as CIFAR.
-However and as the figure below shows, at this stage their performance is disappointing, only at best matching that of a single Resnet 20, while having many more parameters.
+We have seen that Reset networks can classify standard computer vision datasets such as MNIST, Fashion MNIST, CIFAR-10 and CIFAR-100.
+However and as the figure below shows for the later 2 datasets, at this stage their performance is disappointing, only at best matching that of a single Resnet-20, while having many more parameters.

 ![Reset performance Cifar10Cifar100](https://user-images.githubusercontent.com/13241166/143680476-ff8fd5eb-abce-40aa-8da9-a92edf0b0ed8.png)